tueimage/essential-skills/medical-images.md

 plt.show()
 ```

-This code loads the image and then retrieves the image array as a NumPy array.

 `*.mhd` files themselves are pure text header files that contain properties of the images.
-For example, for the example `chest_xray.mhd` file, the parameters read
+For example, for the `chest_xray.mhd` file, the parameters read

 ```python
 ObjectType = Image